Pentagon says it will fund tanks for Ukraine

 On Friday he tweeted that Ukraine is “thankful to [President Biden] and the people of [the United States] for another $400 military assistance package.”

-The weapons package includes 90 refurbished T-72 tanks, which will all come from the Czech Republic, though the United States will pay for 45 of them to be refurbished, while the Netherlands will pay to refurbish another 45, according to Pentagon deputy press secretary Sabrina Singh.
+The weapons package includes 90 refurbished T-72 tanks, which will all come from the Czech Republic.
+The United States will pay for 45 of them to be refurbished, while the Netherlands will pay to refurbish the other 45, according to Pentagon deputy press secretary Sabrina Singh.

-Despite Russia’s efforts, White House National Security Council Spokesperson John Kirby told reporters that Ukraine is making “incremental progress” in the south.
+Despite Russia’s efforts, White House National Security Council spokesman John Kirby told reporters that Ukraine is making “incremental progress” in the south.

 Kirby added that the Russian lines are “largely static and deepening” and echoed reported observations of Russian military movements in the territory around Kherson and civilian evacuations.
 This could signal preparations for an upcoming battle.

-Kirby added that the administration is going to keep working with Congress to sustain military and financial and economic support for Ukraine, amid pushback from a vocal minority of Republicans critical of sending American dollars to Kyiv.
+Kirby added that the administration is going to keep working with Congress to sustain military, financial and economic support for Ukraine amid pushback from a vocal minority of Republicans critical of sending American dollars to Kyiv.

 The U.S. has provided more than $18 billion in military assistance to Ukraine since Russia’s full-scale invasion in February.
 The U.S. Agency for International Development has provided $9.88 billion in development and humanitarian assistance.

-But American public support for providing assistance to Ukraine is growing increasingly partisan, according to recent polling by the Wall Street Journal.
+But the American public's support for providing assistance to Ukraine is growing increasingly partisan, according to recent polling by The Wall Street Journal.

-Rep. Marjorie Taylor-Green (R-Ga.) said on Thursday that “not another penny will go to Ukraine” if Republicans retake control of Congress, at a rally hosted by former President Trump in Sioux City, Iowa.
+Rep. Marjorie Taylor-Green (R-Ga.) said on Thursday at a rally hosted by former President Trump in Sioux City, Iowa, that “not another penny will go to Ukraine” if Republicans retake control of Congress.

-And House Republican leader Kevin McCarthy (D-Calif.) has said that a GOP-led House is unlikely to write a “blank check” for Ukraine.
+And House Minority Leader Kevin McCarthy (R-Calif.) has said that a GOP-led House is unlikely to write a “blank check” for Ukraine.

 Republicans who have a national security and foreign policy portfolio on Capitol Hill have told The Hill that support remains strong among the GOP for supplying Ukraine with the military and economic assistance it needs to prosecute the war against Russia.